-We’re excited to announce that we have joined forces with developer Geoff Bullen and will soon be adding two of the Atlassian Marketplace’s most promising apps to our offering: Agile Planning for Jira and Brainstorm Boards for Confluence.
+Two of the Atlassian Marketplace’s most promising apps have now joined the Old Street product suite: Planning Boards for Jira and Brainstorm Boards for Confluence.
 These apps dramatically enhance teams’ abilities to plan, visualize, and brainstorm work in Jira and Confluence, eliminating post-meeting data entry so that everyone can maintain momentum on their projects.

 Brainstorm Boards for Confluence goes a step further in that it can detect diagrams and make those editable as well.
 It is currently the only app in the world that does diagram detection.